ngnmai/ngnmai/README.md

 Hi!
-I'm Ngoc Mai (you can refer to me as Mai) and I am currently a bachelor student at Tampere University in Tampere, FI.
+I'm Ngoc Mai (you can refer to me as Mai) and I am studying at Tampere University in Tampere, FI.

-I am a beginner in the Machine learning field but super eager to learn more :)

-My major is Signal processing and Machine learning, my minor is Computational Biology
+I'm interested in ML, Computer Vision and Computer graphics.

 More new personal and studying projects will be uploaded soon :)